-This continuous SSB-to-SSB transition is reminiscent of so-called deconfined quantum criticality points (DQCP) in higher dimensions.
-A key feature of DQCP is that the ``vortex" in one ordered phase is charged under the symmetry which is broken in the other.
-Thus, they cannot simultaneously condense, leading to a Landau-forbidden transition.
-The same mechanism prevails here, with the role of the vortices played by the relevant boundary disorder operators indicated in Table ~\ref{tab:order_disorder_operators}.
-Another salient feature of a DQCP is that of an emergent duality symmetry exchanging the nearby SSB phases, which indeed occurs at $b=1$, as we will discuss.
-Despite these many similarities, one common DQCP characteristic that is arguably missing is an anomalous symmetry.
-Indeed, a \emph{bona fide} zero-dimensional anomaly is usually understood to be a projective representation; since this implies a degeneracy, it cannot be present at $b=1$.
-We thus use the term DQCP in a slightly broader context, namely, where a non-Landau transition between distinct SSB phases is stabilized by the condensation of non-trivially charged defect operators; in this sense, we follow Ref.~\onlinecite{RJM21}.
+This continuous SSB-to-SSB transition resembles deconfined quantum criticality points (DQCP) in higher dimensions.
+A key feature of DQCP is that the ``vortex" in one ordered phase is charged under the symmetry broken in the other.
+Thus they cannot simultaneously condense, leading to a Landau-forbidden transition.
+The same mechanism prevails here, with the role of vortices played by relevant boundary disorder operators of Table ~\ref{tab:order_disorder_operators}.
+Another salient DQCP feature is an emergent symmetry exchanging nearby SSB phases, which we will show indeed occurs at $b=1$.
+Despite these similarities, an anomalous symmetry is arguably missing.
+Indeed, a \emph{bona fide} zero-dimensional anomaly is usually understood to be a projective representation; since this implies degeneracy, it cannot be present at $b=1$.
+Thus, following Ref.~\onlinecite{RJM21}, we use the term DQCP in a slightly broader context, namely, a non-Landau transition between distinct SSB phases stabilized by condensing charged defect operators.

-To see that both symmetries are restored at $b = 1$, we can numerically study the spectrum on a finite chain and see that there is no degeneracy, Fig.~\ref{fig:energies}(b).
-Remarkably, this spectrum coincides with the known analytic result for a \emph{single} Potts chain with \emph{periodic} boundary conditions, as well as its $\bZ_3$-twisted sectors.
-This is no coincidence, as we will now demonstrate.
+We numerically verify symmetry restoration and nondegeneracy at $b=1$ by computing a finite chain's spectrum, Fig.~\ref{fig:energies}(b).
+Remarkably, this spectrum coincides with the known analytic result for a \emph{single} Potts chain with \emph{periodic} (twisted) boundary conditions \cite{PetkovaZuber}.
+This is no coincidence, as we now demonstrate.